Green rainforests and real indigenous coastal villages await in the moss-covered mists of Haida Gwaii.

 It was formed by erupting lava millions of years ago, and visitors can go ATVing and hiking and explore cultural places of both colonial and Haida origin.

-At the cliff’s base is the Blowhole, a surge channel that sprays great clouds of most when big ocean wash crash into it.
+At the cliff’s base is the Blowhole, a surge channel that sprays great clouds of most when a big ocean wash crashes into it.

 Whale watching